12 05 2026

-Sophie is teaching Land Law at the University of Cambridge (Magdalene College) during Michaelmas 2025 alongside her barrister practice.
+Sophie taught Land Law at the University of Cambridge (Magdalene College) during Michaelmas 2025 alongside her barrister practice.

 Sophie is on the editorial team of the Encyclopaedia of Housing Law and Practice and is currently drafting the entries on the new Renters’ Rights Act.